IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Resource Servers supporting the Authorization Server Metadata option shall have the means to be configured by interacting with an Authorization Server metadata endpoint to retrieve configuration information.

-See ITI TF-2b: [3.103](#3103-get-authorization-server-metadata) for transaction requirements.
+See [ITI TF-2b: 3.103](#3103-get-authorization-server-metadata) for transaction requirements.

 ### 34.2.2 JWT Token Option
 This option uses JSON Web Token encoding as access token issued by the Authorization Server.
-The JSON Web Token constraints are defined in ITI TF-2b: [3.71.4.2.2](#371422-json-web-token-option)
+The JSON Web Token constraints are defined in [ITI TF-2b: 3.71.4.2.2](#371422-json-web-token-option)

 An Authorization Servers that supports this option shall provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.

 A Resource Server that supports this option shall be able to accept JWT access tokens in RESTful requests, extract and validate the information provided in the JWT access token, and to enforce access policies based on it.

-See ITI TF-2b: [3.71.4.2.2](#371422-json-web-token-option) for transaction requirements.
+See [ITI TF-2b: 3.71.4.2.2.1](#3714221-json-web-token-option) for transaction requirements.

 ### 34.2.3 SAML Token Option
 This option enables integration of environments that use both, XUA compatible SAML access token and the OAuth authorization infrastructure.